yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01g-Advanced_CPP.md

     A::C::j();
 }
 ```
 So far, the above example is very similar to the `class` example of ***name hiding*** that we've talked about last time.
-Now let me bring something different.
+Now let me bring something difference.

 Let's say the `A` has a `struct` `X`, and `g()` is taking `X` as a parameter.
 Inside namespace`C`'s `j()` method, let's remove the **`using` declaration**, define `X` object `x` and call `g(x)`:
 ```